boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ~~~~
 {: #figure-ip-hand-off title="Example of 5G Slice with IP Hand-off Providing End-to-End Connectivity" artwork-align="center"}

-   As opposed to the VLAN hand-off case, there is no logical interface representing
+   As opposed to the VLAN hand-off case ({{sec-vlan-handoff}}), there is no logical interface representing
-   a slice on the PE, hence all slices are handled within single service instance.
+   a slice on the PE, hence all slices are handled within a single service instance.
    The IP and VLAN hand-offs are not mutually exclusive, but instead could be used
    concurrently.
 Since the TN doesn't recognize S-NSSAIs, a mapping table similar to
-   the VLAN Hand-off solution should be utilized ({{sec-vlan-handoff}}).
+   the VLAN Hand-off solution is needed ({{sec-vlan-handoff}}).

    The mapping table can be simplified if, for example, IPv6 addressing is used to
    address NFs.
 An IPv6 address is a 128-bit long field, while the S-NSSAI is a